xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

       You will be redirected to the "X-Payments connector" module settings page.
 If you haven't connected your X-Cart store to X-Payments previously, you will see a page like the following:
       ![xc5_pp_pro_xpconnect.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_xpconnect.png)

       If you have already connected your X-Cart store to X-Payments, the page will look similar to this:
       ![xc5_pp_pro_xpconnect0.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_xpconnect0.png)

+      For now, just leave this page as is and proceed on to the next step to configure the connection on the X-Payments end.

    4. In a new browser tab or widow, log in to X-Payments, open your X-Payments dashboard and provide X-Payments with data required to connect to your X-Cart store and to the chosen payment gateway: